muggy8/mobile-debug/readme.md

 ## Interactions

-The inspector takes up the form of a small bar at the bottom of your page, you can feel feel to click on any of the 3 main tabs to bring up that part of the Inspector
+The inspector takes up the form of a small bar at the bottom of your page, you can feel to click on any of the 3 main tabs to bring up that part of the Inspector. at any given time you can click on the current tab to minimize it to it's initial state.

 <table>
 	<tr>